m260660/Briggs_Final/README.md

 The Enemy file creates a sprite using the image enemy.png, a spaceship with two straight wings.
 The purpose of the enemy is to follow the player and shoot you down.
 It tracks players coordinates and follows them.
 It is created as a sprite group; it add_enemies sets random coordinates for an enemy sprite and inputs a number of enemies in main_game.

 The Bullet file is activated by the space bar.
 It shoots in the instantaneous direction the player travels in upon firing.
 CAPT Severson helped configure firing a bullet in the same direction of the player.
-It disappears upon collision with borders and enemies
+It disappears upon collision with borders and enemies.
+Matthew Robinson helped me activate a gorupcollide function between the bullets and enemies

 The Enemy Bullet file allows the Enemy to shoot bullets randomly in the direction they travel.
 It uses a random function to fire them unpredictably.
 Only enemy bullets hurt player; it uses a different .png file to decide whether a player should take damage or not